anupmallannavar/porfolio.github.io/README.md

 ## Project Overview

-The **Smart City Design - Amaravati** project is an innovative initiative aimed at designing a modern, sustainable city by focusing on key areas like Agriculture, Energy, Industry, Transportation, Infrastructure, and Tourism.
+The **Smart City Design - KONOHA** project is an innovative initiative aimed at designing a modern, sustainable city by focusing on key areas like Agriculture, Energy, Industry, Transportation, Infrastructure, and Tourism.
 We apply algorithmic problem-solving techniques to tackle real-world challenges in these sectors and contribute to the sustainable development of the city.

 ---